ddnexus/irt/README.markdown

 IRT offers the 'ri' command implemented with fastri for RUBY_VERSION < 1.9.2, or 'bri' for RUBY_VERSION >= 1.9.2:
 you must install the right gem for your ruby version in order to make it work.

+You may also need:

+    $ gem install rdoc-data

+    # Regenerate system docs
+    $ rdoc-data --install

+    # Regenerate all gem docs #mistake were here
+    $ gem rdoc --all --overwrite

+    # Regenerate specific gem doc with specific version
+    $ gem rdoc gemname -v 1.2.3 --overwrite

 See also the IRT.ri_command_format option if you want to customize it.

 In its basic form the 'ri' command can accept a string as the system ri command does (you can even omit the quotes).